Contrast-Security-OSS/docs/content/user/jenkins/config/ConfiguringContrastJenkinsPlugin.md

 ## TeamServer Configuration Settings

+These settings are for connecting to TeamServer.
+The plugin leverages these to authentication to TeamServer and make API calls.

 | Parameter              | Description                                             |
 |------------------------|---------------------------------------------------------|
 | TeamServer Server Name | Name of server you set with -Dcontrast.server. <BR> Use app.contrastsecurity.com/Contrast/api if you are a SaaS customer. |